RVARELAT/cse15l-lab-reports/lab-report-5.md

  ```
  rm -rf student-submission
 ```
-- After this i create a new directory for my student submission and use git clone to save this student-submission in this directory. "$1" uses our first parameter which is the link to clone this repostory.
+- After this I create a new directory for student-submission and use git clone to save this student-submission in this directory. "$1" uses our first parameter which is the link to clone the student-submission repository.
 ```
 mkdir student-submission
 git clone $1 student-submission